Stop Foxes From Entering Your Property

 In addition to the products and suggestions listed above, you can also try securing your bin if the foxes are using it as an all-you-can-eat buffet.

 I’ve seen these locks used on bins before and they do work, but realistically, it’s only likely to make a difference if all your neighbours do the same.

 If you find that foxes are frequenting a very specific location, perhaps near a food waste bin, behind a shed or near a bird table, you can use lion’s dung as the scent is said to scare off cats, badgers and foxes who will assume there’s a lion nearby.

 Will lion’s dung work as a general garden-wide fox repellent?
 Probably not, and you would need to use quite a lot of it to cover a large area.

-Lion’s dung is more likely to work in small, sheltered and very specific areas where it won’t get washed away.
+I feel that lion’s dung is more likely to work in small, sheltered and very specific areas where it won’t get washed away.

 Silent Roar is the most popular lion’s dung fox repellent on the market: